 Razorpay in talks to raise about $250 million; eyes $4 billion valuation: Report

-Fintech unicorn Razorpay is in talks with large global funds to raise $200-250 million at a valuation of around $4 billion, Mint reported.
+Fintech unicorn Razorpay is in talks with large global funds to raise $200-250 million at a valuation of around $4 billion, sources told the Mint.
 The payments platform is in talks with Tiger Global Management, Coatue Management, D1 Capital Partners and other technology-focused funds, including DST Global, Dragoneer Investment Group and Falcon Edge Capital, the report added.

 AI startup Peak secures $75 million in Series C